rezemika/humanized_opening_hours/README.md

 >>> oh = hoh.OHParser(field)
 ```

+If you have a GeoJSON, you can a dedicated classmethod: `from_geojson()`.
+It takes the GeoJSON, and optionally the following arguments:

+- `timezone_getter` (callable): A function to call, which takes two arguments (latitude and longitude, as floats), and returns a timezone name or None, allowing to get solar hours for the facility;
+- `locale` (str): the locale to use ("en" default).

 ## Basic methods

 To know if the facility is open at the present time.
 Returns a boolean.